MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 simplest and most accessible method, and a sensible default for applications that require multi-shell responses.

-This algorithm relies on an unsupervised algorithm, leveraging the relative diffusion properties of the 3 tissue response functions with respect to each other, to select the most appropriate voxels from which to estimate the response functions.
-It has been used succesfully in a wide range of conditions (overall data quality, pathology, developmental state of the subjects, animal data and ex-vivo data).
-Additional insights into a few specific aspects of its performance can be found in [Dhollander2018a]_ In almost all cases, it runs and performs well out of the box.
-In exceptional cases where the anisotropy in the data is particularly low (*very* early development, ex-vivo data with low b-value, ...), it may be advisable to set the ``-fa`` parameter lower than its default value (of 0.2).
-See [Dhollander2018b]_ for an example of a dataset where changing this parameter was required to obtain the best results.
+This is a fully automated unsupervised algorithm that leverages the relative diffusion properties of the 3 tissue response functions with respect to each other, to select the most appropriate voxels from which to estimate the response functions.
+It has been used successfully in a wide range of conditions (overall data quality, pathology, developmental state of the subjects, animal data and ex-vivo data).
+Additional insights into its performance are presented in [Dhollander2018a]_.
+Due to its ability to deal with the presence of extensive white matter (hyperintense) lesions, it was for example also successfully used in [Mito2018a]_.
+Finally, the response functions as obtained in this particular way also form the basis of the 3-tissue framework to study the microstructure of lesions and other pathology [Dhollander2017]_ [Mito2018b]_.

+In almost all cases, it runs and performs well out of the box.
+In exceptional cases where the anisotropy in the data is particularly *low* (*very* early development, ex-vivo data with low b-value, ...), it may be advisable to set the ``-fa`` parameter *lower* than its default value of 0.2.
+See [Dhollander2018b]_ for an example of a dataset where changing this parameter was required to obtain good results.

 As always, check the ``-voxels`` option output in unusually (challenging) cases.

 For more information, refer to the
 :ref:`dhollander algorithm documentation <dwi2response_dhollander>`.